 Both HTTPS and HTTP/2 have the same balancing features as HTTP, but HTTP/2 will generally provide faster and safer encrypted website browsing.
 When you use SSL termination, your Load Balancer can also act as a gateway between HTTP/2 client traffic and HTTP/1.0 or HTTP/1.1 backend applications.

 Additionally, Load Balancers can be configured to redirect HTTP traffic on port 80 to HTTPS on port 443.
-This way, the Load Balancer can listen for traffic on both port but redirect unencrypted traffic for better security.
+This way, the Load Balancer can listen for traffic on both ports but redirect unencrypted traffic for better security.

 Finally, TCP balancing is available for applications that do not speak HTTP.
 For example, deploying a Load Balancer in front of a database cluster like Galera would allow you spread requests across all available machines.

 There are two different ways to define backend Droplets for a Load Balancer.
 The first is to explicitly add the desired Droplets to the Load Balancer by name using the Control Panel or API.